 Abstract-Cooperative adaptive cruise control presents an opportunity to improve road transportation through increase in road capacity and reduction in energy use and accidents.
 Clever design of control algorithms and communication systems is required to ensure that the vehicle platoon is stable and meets desired safety requirements.
 In this paper, we propose a centralized model predictive controller for a heterogeneous platoon of vehicles to reach a desired platoon velocity and individual inter-vehicle distances with driver-selected headway time.
-In our approach, we allow for interruption from a human driver in the platoon that temporarily takes control of their vehicle with the assumption that the driver will, at minimum, obey legal velocity limits and the physical performance constraints of their vehicle.
+As a novel concept, we allow for interruption from a human driver in the platoon that temporarily takes control of their vehicle with the assumption that the driver will, at minimum, obey legal velocity limits and the physical performance constraints of their vehicle.
 The finite horizon cost function of our proposed platoon controller is inspired from the infinite horizon design.
 To the best of our knowledge, this is the first platoon controller that integrates human-driven vehicles.
-We illustrate the performance of our proposed design with a numerical study.
+We illustrate the performance of our proposed design with a numerical study, demonstrating that the safety distance, velocity, and actuation constraints are obeyed.
+Additionally, in simulation we illustrate a key property of string stability where the impact of a disturbance is reduced through the platoon.

-Index Terms-Platooning, Cooperative Adaptive Cruise Control, Model-Predictive Control, Human-Driver Interaction, Hybridized Cyber-Physical Systems.
+Index Terms-Platooning, Cooperative Adaptive Cruise Control, Model Predictive Control, Human-Driver Interaction, Hybridized Cyber-Physical Systems.